 Although skin conditions resulting from unhealthy gut are not so obvious, many people make the wrong assumption that skin diseases originate from the skin itself.
 However, this is not the case, as sometimes the gut plays an important role in skin diseases.
 Symptoms include, but are not limited to:

 One of the most mysterious diseases that occur due to unhealthy gut are the autoimmune diseases.
 These are not only difficult to control, but also difficult to identify and address.
-Autoimmune diseases are being researched today by many scientists, and have found that there is a strong link between unhealthy gut bacteria and such conditions.
+Autoimmune diseases are being researched today by many scientists, and have found that there is a strong link between unhealthy gut health and such conditions.